jfarid27/UniswapTools.jl/README.md

 ```

 ## Testing

 In the project folder, run the below code to run tests.

 `julia --project -e 'using Revise, Pkg; Pkg.test()'

+## License

+`LGPL-3.0-or-later`

+1. Copy modify as you wish provided you post attribution.
+2. You may integrate this into a closed-source system provided you attribute and share this code's
+   source.
+3. There are no guarantees of warranty or liability.
+(Don't ask me to fix it, and I don't care if
+   you use this and lose all your money. dyor nfa)

+Please read the `LICENSE.md` file for more information.

 ## Readings

 This project is motivated from the research of Zhang and Lambert.
 Their research treats Uniswap positions like options by analyzing
 the payoff curves, and suggests delta hedging methods.
+Much of the
+logic was also translated from Kuznetsov's excellent UniswapV3Book.

 [Zhang - Automated Market Making and Loss-Versus-Rebalancing](https://arxiv.org/abs/2208.06046)